Search

 Immediate actions and help documents:

-⚠️ ACTION: Contact your representatives by March 7, 2024
+⚠️ ACTION: Contact your representatives to request a public meeting by May 8, 2024

 The TCEQ must organize a public meeting at the request of local State legislators.